jobuchner/PA_Caucasus/README.md

 "Assessing the effectiveness of strictly protected areas in preventing forest loss and degradation across different forest types in the Caucasus."

 Repository content:
-1) Two separate Stata .do files for running matching and regression analyses on:
+1) Two separate .do files for running matching and regression analyses in Stata on:
 - forest loss
 - forest degradation